p-cn/pt1/content/2 dreams/glory of your love.md

 ---
 title:
-draft: true
+draft: false
 tags:
 permalink:
-date:
+date: 2015-09-11
 ---
-The dream never changes or at least, shifted in motion.
+The dream never changed, only shifted in motion.

-I keep coming back to our sanctuary where our summer porch lies neatly by the window.
-The hot tea of emotion you kicked off the other day still filled out, smoking into the air.
-The lame shadow cuts off life; dark days never came.
+I keep returning to our sanctuary—the sunlit corner of the library, where red camellias outside bent and broke under the storm.
+The tea you once spilled still lingers, steam curling into the air.
+A shadow cut across, but dark days never left.

-I don’t want to go back here and look for your love.
-But to feel loneliness in these cold rooms makes it feel too good to relive this sensation.
-I drank poison called life, became victim of losing you.
-Time had pushed me off the cliff too many times.
-They were fine until you aren’t here to catch me anymore.
+I don’t come here to search for your love.
+Having had you inside this place feels too sweet, yet too sharp that it pierced through my sanity, to let go.
+I didn't know hope was poison as I became the victim of losing you.
+Time has pushed me off too many times.
+It was bearable—until you weren’t there to catch me anymore.

-I have this wrong illusion as I touched the way in, we would be standing by the window again, kissing with madness, leaving the world under turbulence outside like villains.
+I touch the way back and fall into the same illusion: we were by the fireplace again, being with madness, shutting the world out like villains in a storm.

-Addiction is heartless.
-I never lose the cold slash when I walk down the path in my dream to come back to you.
-I come back to where you are still, times and places, touch and kisses, like a dark flashback.
+The cold slash of merciless addiction never left me as I walk on this path back to you.
+I come back again and again—across times, places, touches, hugs—like an obsessive flashback on repeat.

-Falling again and again just to find our love so glorious.
-This victim of me calls lie wrecking itself like a winner of love.
-I crashed on the way, tumbled on the thorny roads to get back where places are home and you are not a reflection in the mirror each time I look.
+Falling endlessly, only to long for the love that wrecked me.
+This broken self wears the mask of victory, crashing along a road filled with sharp gravels just to reach the place where home once was—where you are no longer only a reflection in the mirror.

-You sitting there on our porch, smoking like the old times; I wouldn’t wait to walk to you.
-I roll myself onto your lap like a cat; emotion crashes and nothing matters anymore.
+And there you are: stood waiting for me on the front steps, smoking impatiently.
+I don’t hesitate.
+I fall into your embrace like a stray cat, lost emotions colliding, and nothing else matters.